 Wait a minute.
 Fat, bumbling antagonist… all the action takes place in someone’s basement… full of terrible one-liners and nonsensical plot developments… carry the one…

 Who the FUCK thought it was a good idea to remake That Other Show’s most notorious episode?!
-Were they just getting sick of all the comparisons, and so went and looked for the one episode they thought they could surpass without trying?
+Were they so sick of all the comparisons that they went looking for an episode they could beat without trying?
 Well, joke’s on you, suckers – at least “I’ve Got Batman in My Basement” still has Kevin Conroy and Paul Williams.
 You don’t even have that.